quisquous/cactbot/docs/LogGuide.md

 Note: It's unclear when the head markers disappear.
 Maybe one of these fields is a duration time?
 It's not clear what either of these unknown values mean.

 Also, this appears to only be true on later fights.
 Turn 5 fireball and conflag headmarkers are actions from Twintania and not `NetworkTargetIcon` lines.
 It seems likely this was implemented later and nobody wanted to break old content by updating it to use newer types.

+Note that newer content uses 'sequential headmarkers' - every headmark is offset by a per-instance value.
+You will need to wait until you see the first headmarker in the instance, and then use this as an offset by which to adjust all the other IDs you see.

 #### Head Marker IDs